 Disappointments like these encouraged many women’s rights activists to turn away from politics.
 They began to build feminist communities and organizations of their own: art galleries and bookstores, consciousness-raising groups, daycare and women’s health collectives (such as the Boston Women’s Health Book Collective, which published “Our Bodies, Ourselves” in 1973), rape crisis centers and abortion clinics.

 Even though very few people continued to support the war in Indochina, President Nixon feared that a retreat would make the United States look weak.
 As a result, instead of ending the war, Nixon and his aides devised ways to make it more palatable, such as limiting the draft and shifting the burden of combat onto South Vietnamese soldiers.

 This policy seemed to work at the beginning of Nixon’s term in office.
 When the United States invaded Cambodia in 1970, however, hundreds of thousands of protestors clogged city streets and shut down college campuses.
-On May 4, National Guardsmen shot four student demonstrators at an antiwar rally at Kent State University in Ohio.
+On May 4, National Guardsmen shot four student demonstrators at an antiwar rally at Kent State University in Ohio in what came to be known as the Kent State Shooting.
 Ten days later, police officers killed two black student protestors at Mississippi’s Jackson State University.
-Members of Congress tried to limit the president’s power by revoking the Gulf of Tonkin resolution authorizing the use of military force in Southeast Asia, but Nixon simply ignored them.
-Even after The New York Times published the Pentagon Papers, which called the government’s justifications for war into question, the bloody and inconclusive conflict continued.
+Members of Congress tried to limit the president’s power by revoking the Gulf of Tonkin Resolution authorizing the use of military force in Southeast Asia, but Nixon simply ignored them.
+Even after the New York Times published the Pentagon Papers, which called the government’s justifications for war into question, the bloody and inconclusive conflict continued.
 American troops did not leave the region until 1973.

 The Watergate Scandal